Chasing News: Background

-WWOR-TV had aired conventional, daily newscasts in some form or another since 1971; most recently, it took the form of a 35-minute newscast, The 10 O'Clock News (previously known as My9 News and UPN 9 News), broadcast on weeknights at 10:00 p.m.
-Since the 2001 purchase of WWOR by Fox Television Stations from Chris-Craft Broadcasting however, FTS had taken to downplaying WWOR's newscasts (and likely would have discontinued them immediately if not for FCC license conditions requiring news and public affairs coverage of New Jersey), in order to avert any ratings cannibalization from their flagship local newscasts on Fox station WNYW.
+WWOR-TV had aired conventional, daily newscasts in some form or another since 1971; most recently, it took the form of a 35-minute newscast, The 10 O'Clock News (previously known as My9 News and UPN 9 News), broadcast on weeknights at 10:00 pm.
+Since the 2001 purchase of WWOR by Fox Television Stations from Chris-Craft Broadcasting however, FTS had taken to downplaying WWOR's newscasts (and likely would have discontinued them immediately if not for FCC license conditions requiring news and public affairs coverage of New Jersey), to avert any ratings cannibalization from their flagship local newscasts on Fox station WNYW.

-On July 3, 2013, Fox announced the immediate cancellation of The 10 O'Clock News, and the July 8, 2013 premiere of Chasing New Jersey.
+On July 3, 2013, Fox announced the immediate cancellation of The 10 O'Clock News, and the July 8, 2013, premiere of Chasing New Jersey.
 The new program, hosted by local politician Bill Spadea, was billed as a "fast-paced, unpredictable ride across the state of New Jersey" that would feature reports on issues affecting the region by correspondents known as "chasers".
-The program was produced from a studio in Trenton, New Jersey by Fairfax Productions, a production company owned by Dennis Bianchi—general manager of Philadelphia's Fox O&O WTXF-TV (which also airs Chasing New Jersey at 12:30 a.m.)
-Fox also registered a series of trademarks for Chasing programs in other cities (and for a national version, Chasing America), indicating that Fox planned to implement the format to its other markets as well.
+The program was produced from a studio in Trenton, New Jersey by Fairfax Productions, a production company owned by Dennis Bianchi—general manager of Philadelphia's Fox O&O WTXF-TV (which also airs Chasing New Jersey at 12:30 am) Fox also registered a series of trademarks for Chasing programs in other cities (and for a national version, Chasing America), indicating that Fox planned to implement the format to its other markets as well.

 The transition to Chasing New Jersey resulted in layoffs and reassignments for WWOR staff and personalities; in particular, anchor Brenda Blackmon was assigned to host and produce news specials for the station (she would later leave for WPIX in 2016), while co-anchor Harry Martin, meteorologist Audrey Puente, and sportscaster Russ Salzberg were offered on-air positions at sister station WNYW.